- Total units 48 Units

 Justify and communicate accounting ideas and research issues to both specialists and non-specialists.

-An accounting major or equivalent with a weighted average mark equivalent to an ANU 70 per cent calculated from the 36 units (i.e. 0.75 EFTSL) of courses eligible for inclusion in an ANU accounting major or equivalent, excluding 1000-level courses (i.e. introductory undergraduate courses), with the highest marks.
+- An accounting major or equivalent with a weighted average mark equivalent to at least an ANU 70 per cent calculated from the 36 units (i.e. 0.75 EFTSL) of courses eligible for inclusion in an ANU accounting major or equivalent, excluding 1000-level courses (i.e. introductory undergraduate courses), with the highest marks, and

 The number of places available in the program may be limited by the Dean due to supervisory capacity, and the admission to Honours is with the written approval of the Honours Convener.